va-big-data-genomics/trellis-mvp-functions/templates/launch-dsub-job/README.md

 ## Add your job to the UML sequence diagram(s)

-We generate UML sequence diagrams for principal objects (gVcf, Fastq, Cram) objects used in downstream analyses, and use the diagrams to understand when and how jobs are triggered.
-In addition to adding your job events to the object diagrams, you may want to create a separate diagram just to describe the events required to trigger your job.

 ### Background
 For each cardinal data object that triggers bioinformatics jobs (e.g. Fastq, Cram, gVcf) we generate a UML sequence diagram representing how the creation of that node object initiates a sequence of database triggers to launch downstream jobs.
 The diagram is useful for understanding